 California Laws: Residency for Public School Districts

 It is important for parents/guardians to know that the laws of the State of California dictate that parent(s)/guardian(s) must be current residents of the public school district they want their children to attend.

 A current resident is defined by California law in Gov Code 244 and Ed Code 48200.
-In plain language, these laws, along with subsequent case law, state that the public school responsible for a student's education is the one in which the parent/guardian residence is located.
-There can only be one residence; families with multiple homes must provide documentation that demonstrates they are actually living in the home.
+In plain language, these laws, along with subsequent case law, state that the public school responsible for a student's education is the one in which the parent/guardian primary residence is located.
+There can only be one primary residence; families with multiple homes must provide documentation that demonstrates they are actually living in the home.
 Owning a home within Palo Alto does not qualify a student to attend PAUSD schools, unless it can be shown that the student is also living (sleeping) full-time in that home.

 Parent(s)/guardian(s) must sign, under penalty of perjury, a PAUSD Residency Declaration document as part of the in-person registration step.
 By California law, parent(s)/guardians(s) MUST renew this Declaration annually through the Annual Data Update (ADU).

 Additionally, once a student is enrolled in a public school, the student can only remain enrolled if the student resides continually within that district’s boundaries.
 (California law: Ed Code 48201.)
 Please read the "Moving" page for details.
 Examples include: